-The Non-Member State Summer Student Programme stands for a unique opportunity for students from all over the world to spend their summer at CERN in Geneva, getting involved in some of the world’s biggest experiments.
+The Non-Member State Summer Student Programme represents a unique opportunity for students from all over the world to spend their summer involved in some of the world’s biggest experiments at CERN in Geneva.

-For 8 weeks, summer students gather on-site at CERN and join in the day-to-day work of research teams under the guidance of CERN senior staff.
-The Programme targets advanced undergraduate and beginning graduate students of physics, computing and engineering, particularly from developing countries.
+For 8 weeks, summer students gather on-site at CERN and participate in the day-to-day work of research teams under the guidance of CERN senior staff.
+The Programme targets advanced undergraduate and early stage graduate students of physics, computing and engineering - particularly from developing countries.
 Participating students receive scientific training, attend lectures and work on laboratory-based projects alongside with CERN experts and fellow students.

-Highly-skilled, well-trained scientists and engineers play a vital role in any nation’s economy.
-With the Non-Member State Summer Student Programme, CERN plays an important role in training young students in STEM subjects.
+We know that highly-skilled, well-trained scientists and engineers play a vital role in every nation’s economy.
+With the Non-Member State Summer Student Programme, CERN contributes significantly by training young students in STEM subjects.

-Those students do not only receive high-level training, but also interact with fellow scientists from various disciplines and backgrounds, allowing for the development of useful and long-lasting associations that can prove valuable in their future steps.
+The students receive high-level training, and also interact with fellow scientists from various disciplines and backgrounds.
+The students are also able to develop useful and long-lasting relationships that can prove valuable in their future.

-In this video, we asked summer students from all over the world to talk about their decision to study STEM subjects, to apply for the Summer Programme, their experience on-site at CERN and takeaways.
+In this video, we asked summer students from all over the world to talk about why they decided to study STEM subjects, to apply for the Summer Programme, their experience on-site at CERN, and their takeaways.

-Your donation to their education can change lives
+Your donation to Non-Member State students’ education can change lives.

-Consider supporting the CERN & Society Programme with your donation.
-Together, we can do even greater things!
+Please consider supporting the CERN & Society Programme with a donation.